Highlander (film): Plot

 In 1985 New York, Connor MacLeod encounters an old enemy, Iman Fasil, in the parking garage of Madison Square Garden.
 After a sword duel, Connor beheads Fasil and absorbs a powerful release of energy from his body, then hides his sword in the garage's ceiling.
 NYPD officers detain him on suspicion of murder but lack evidence to hold him.

 Connor's history is revealed through a series of flashbacks.
 In the Scottish Highlands in 1536, Connor fights against the rival Fraser clan as a warrior of the MacLeod clan.
 The Frasers are aided by an outlander knight in exchange for his right to slay Connor.
 In battle, the knight fatally stabs Connor but is driven off by his clansmen.
 After Connor makes a complete recovery, his lover Kate and his cousin Dougal accuse him of witchcraft.
-The clan wishes to kill him, but his other cousin, chieftain Angus, mercifully exiles him.
+The clan wants to kill him, but his other cousin, chieftain Angus, mercifully exiles him.
 Connor quietly settles into a new life as a blacksmith and marries a woman named Heather MacDonald.

-Juan Sánchez-Villalobos Ramírez, a swordsman from Spain, seeks out Connor.
-He explains that they and others like them are immortals.
+Juan Sánchez-Villalobos Ramírez, a wandering swordsman, seeks out Connor.
+He explains that they and others like them are "Immortals".
 They possess a sixth sense known as the "quickening" and can be killed only by beheading.
 Each immortal must be ready to do battle with others, save on holy ground.
 Ramírez trains Connor in sword fighting and the two become friends.
-He tells Connor that as the number of immortals wanes, they will gather in a distant land for a final confrontation, until only one remains with the combined quickening of all.
+He informs Connor that as the number of immortals dwindles, they will gather in a distant land for a final confrontation until only one remains with the combined quickening of all.
 Immortals cannot conceive children, and Ramírez urges Connor to leave Heather so that he will be unburdened in the fight ahead.
 The knight that he encountered, the Kurgan, is a powerful and vicious immortal who would subject humanity to an eternity of darkness.

-One night, while Connor is away, the Kurgan finds his home and duels Ramírez before decapitating him and leaving.
-Connor remains with Heather until she dies of old age, leaving him heartbroken.
-He wanders the earth, adopting Ramírez's katana as his own.
+One night while Connor is away, the Kurgan finds Ramírez at his home with Heather and decapitates him in a duel.
+Connor stays with Heather until she dies of old age, leaving him heartbroken.
+He adopts Ramírez's katana as his own and spends the next few centuries wandering the Earth.